-A Partition Tentative Plan may be approved by the Planning Commission pursuant to a Type III process. and a Subdivision Tentative Plan may be approved by the City Council pursuant to a Type V process.
-Approval shall be based upon compliance with the submittal requirements specified above and the following findings.
+A Partition Tentative Plan may be approved by the Planning Commission and a Subdivision Tentative Plan may be approved by the City Council.
+Approval shall be based upon compliance with the submittal requirements specified above and the following findings

-- (a) That the proposed land division complies with applicable provisions of City Codes and Ordinances, including zoning district standards. - (b) In dividing large tracts into lots or parcels which may be further divided into smaller properties, the applicant has shown through a shadow plat indicating that future division of the property and street layout will not preclude development on adjacent tracts, will facilitate future land divisions, and will ensure existing structures and infrastructure will meet the locational requirements of this code. - (c) Where the proposed land division results in any lots or parcels that are at least two and one half times the allowed minimum lot size, the applicant has demonstrated that all such lots or parcels may be re divided in the future to at least 80% of maximum density possible within current minimum lot sizes, existing site constraints, and requirements of this Code. - (d) The applicant has demonstrated that the proposed land division does not preclude development on properties in the vicinity to at least 80% of maximum density possible within current minimum lot sizes, existing site conditions and the requirements of this Code. - (c) The proposed street plan: - (1) Is in conformance with City standards and with the Master Road Plan or other transportation planning document. - (2) Provides for adequate and safe traffic and pedestrian circulation both internally and in relation to the existing City street system. - (3) Will not preclude the orderly extension of streets and utilities on undeveloped and underdeveloped portions of the subject property or on surrounding properties. - (d) Adequate public facilities and services are available to the site, or if public services and facilities are not presently available, the applicant has demonstrated that the services and facilities will be available prior to need, by providing at least one of the following:
+- (a) That the proposed land division complies with applicable provisions of City Codes and Ordinances, including zoning district standards. - (b) Where the proposed land division results in any lots or parcels that are at least two and one half times the allowed minimum lot size, the applicant has demonstrated that all such lots or parcels may be re-divided in the future to at least 80% of maximum density possible within current minimum lot sizes, existing site constraints, and requirements of this Code. - (c) The applicant has demonstrated that the proposed land division does not preclude development on properties in the vicinity to at least 80% of maximum density possible within current minimum lot sizes, existing site conditions and the requirements of this Code. - (d) The proposed street plan: - (1) Is in conformance with City standards and with the Master Road Plan or other transportation planning document. - (2) Provides for adequate and safe traffic and pedestrian circulation both internally and in relation to the existing City street system. - (3) Will not preclude the orderly extension of streets and utilities on undeveloped and underdeveloped portions of the subject property or on surrounding properties. - (e) Adequate public facilities and services are available to the site, or if public services and facilities are not presently available, the applicant has demonstrated that the services and facilities will be available prior to need, by providing at least one of the following: - (1) Prior written commitment of public funds by the appropriate public agency. - (2) Prior acceptance by the appropriate public agency of a written commitment by the applicant or other party to provide private services and facilities. - (3) A written commitment by the applicant of other party to provide for offsetting all added public costs or early commitment of public funds made necessary by development, submitted on a form acceptable to the City.

-- (1) Prior written commitment of public funds by the appropriate public agency. - (2) Prior acceptance by the appropriate public agency of a written commitment by the applicant or other party to provide private services and facilities. - (3) A written commitment by the applicant of other party to provide for offsetting all added public costs or early commitment of public funds made necessary by development, submitted on a form acceptable to the City. - (e) That proposed public utilities can be extended to accommodate future growth beyond the proposed land division. - (f) Stormwater runoff from the proposed land division will not create significant and unreasonable negative impacts on natural drainage courses either on-site or downstream, including, but not limited to erosion, scouring, turbidity, or transport of sediment due to increased peak flows and velocity. - (g) The proposed land division does not pose a significant and unreasonable risk to public health and safety, including but not limited to fire, slope failure, flood hazard, impaired emergency response or other impacts identified in Section 9.204 (u).
+- (f) That proposed public utilities can be extended to accommodate future growth beyond the proposed land division. - (g) Stormwater runoff from the proposed land division will not create significant and unreasonable negative impacts on natural drainage courses either on-site or downstream, including, but not limited to erosion, scouring, turbidity, or transport of sediment due to increased peak flows and velocity. - (h) The proposed land division does not pose a significant and unreasonable risk to public health and safety, including but not limited to fire, slope failure, flood hazard, impaired emergency response or other impacts identified in Section 9.204 (u).